jayprophit/knowledge-base/docs/web/php/README.md

+---
+author: Knowledge Base Automation System
+created_at: '2025-07-04'
+description: Documentation on Readme for web/php
+title: Readme
+updated_at: '2025-07-04'
+version: 1.0.0
+---

 # PHP Web Interface

 This documentation covers the PHP components for integrating with the Knowledge Base system, including API clients, web interfaces, and implementation guides.